Sant'Antioco

-Sant'Antioco ([santanˈtiːoko]; Santu Antiogu) is the name of both an island and a municipality (comune) in southwestern Sardinia, in the Province of South Sardinia, in Sulcis zone.
-With a population of 11,730, the municipality of Sant'Antioco it is the island's largest community.
+Sant'Antioco ([santanˈtiːoko]; Santu Antiogu) is a town and municipality on the island of the same name in southwestern Sardinia, in the Province of Sulcis Iglesiente, in the Sulcis subregion.
+With a population of 10,451, the municipality of Sant'Antioco is the island's largest settlement.
 It is also the site of ancient Sulci, considered the second city of Sardinia in antiquity.

 Island of Sant'Antioco

 Sant'Antioco is the second largest island of the Sardinian region, after Sardinia itself, with a surface of 109 km2; it is also the fourth largest in Italy after Sicily, Sardinia and Elba.
 It is located some 87 km from Cagliari, to which is connected through the SS126 state road, using a modern bridge.
 The island is divided between the two municipalities of Sant'Antioco and Calasetta.
 Other settlements are the small tourist resort of Maladroxia (a frazione of Sant'Antioco municipality) and Cussorgia, part of Calasetta.
 The coast of the island is in part sandy and in part rocky.
 The main beaches in the island are Maladroxia and Coaquaddus, in the municipality of Sant'Antioco, and Sotto Torre, Le Saline and Spiaggia Grande in the municipality of Calasetta.